WalletConnect/gm-hackers/README.md

 ## Expose domain

 The `did.json` file needs to be hosted on a publicly available domain.
-Although Vercel and the like work great for the actual deployment, any dev working with notify might like a hot-reloadable deployment.
+Although Vercel and the like work great for the actual deployment, any dev working with Notify API might like a hot-reloadable deployment.
 This is where tunnels come in.
 Follow the following instructions to expose your app from localhost to be publicly available:

 [Instructions adapted from Cloudflare](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/#use-trycloudflare)